Candidate Information

 Each day, state court judges shape the country we live in.
 They interpret the law to resolve disagreements and protect the rights of people in the communities they serve.
 Judges are involved in many major life events; if you dispute a speeding ticket, sue for damages after a car accident, settle a deceased loved one’s estate, lose a home through eviction or foreclosure, get divorced, or face accusations of committing a crime, among many other circumstances, a judge is involved and will be instrumental in determining the outcome of a court case.
 (Sources: Judicial selection map, excerpts from Cook County Judicial Explainer)

-Mclean County Offices
+McLean County Offices

 Auditor

-The County auditor is the officer responsible for examining how all of the other departments are operating, including use of financial resources.
+The County Auditor is the officer responsible for examining how all of the other departments are operating, including use of financial resources.
 (McLean County Auditor's website)

-Michelle L. Anderson (incumbent)
+Current Auditor: Michelle L. Anderson

 Circuit Clerk